No-hitter: All-American Girls Professional Baseball League

 The All-American Girls Professional Baseball League (AAGPBL) existed from 1943 to 1954.
-56 no-hitters are known to have occurred in the league.
+59 no-hitters are known to have occurred in the league.
+Marge Holgerson and Jean Faut had the most no-hitters, with each throwing four.
+The 1948 playoffs saw the only postseason AAGPBL no-hitters: Lois Florreich threw one for Rockford on September 9, and two days later, Holgerson did the same for Rockford.

 Olive Little threw the first no-hitter in team and league history, for the Rockford Peaches on June 10, 1943.

 Four of the league's players pitched a perfect game (note that all perfect games are no-hitters, but not all no-hitters are perfect games): Annabelle Lee in 1944, Carolyn Morris in 1945, Doris Sams in 1947, and Jean Faut in 1951 (against the Rockford Peaches) and again in 1953 (against the Kalamazoo Lassies).
 Faut is the only professional baseball player, male or female, to have pitched two perfect games.

 Nippon Professional Baseball

 There have been 101 no-hitters in Nippon Professional Baseball history.
 As noted above, unlike Major League Baseball, the Japanese league does not count combined or not shutout no-hitters.
-The record for most No-Hitters thrown by an individual in NPB history is three, by Eiji Sawamura.
+The record for most No-Hitters thrown by an individual in NPB history is three, by Eiji Sawamura and Yoshiro Sotokoba.
 On November 1, 2007, a combined perfect game (No-hitter) was thrown by the Chunichi Dragons during Game 5 of the 2007 Japan Series.
 Starting pitcher Daisuke Yamai pitched eight perfect innings and received the win, with Hitoki Iwase receiving the save; the Dragons' victory also resulted in them winning the Japan Series.
 Although NPB does not recognize this as a perfect game due to it not being a complete game, it is recognized as a perfect game by the World Baseball Softball Confederation.
 This makes it the only perfect game thrown during the Japan Series, and the only combined perfect game in history to span a regulation nine innings.